 - How did you learn the strategies for reading science texts effectively?

-It turns out that the people who responded to the survey read a lot.
-Almost 85% of them read professional texts for more than 5 hours per week and 20% of them read for more than 15 hours per week.
+Those who responded to the survey read a lot.
+Almost 85% of them read professional texts for more than five hours per week and 20% of them read for more than 15 hours per week.

 One of the main conclusions from the survey is that professional scientists and engineers teach themselves to read subject texts, at least until college (only 10% of the professionals who responded to the survey were taught to read science texts at school, 84% said they taught themselves).
 For students like Angel, college is too late.
 As a science teacher who has seen talented students fail to reach their potential, I am convinced that the ability to read technical texts is key to success in the sciences.